hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0400
 The seas are big.
 Very big.
 My stomach is in knots from worry.
 I practice *box breathing* to calm myself.
 Every wave that comes lapping up the hull scares me now.
 I never did trust the sea, but now I am terrified of its strength and unpredictability.

 We tried to have coffee outside, but a wave came crashing into the cockpit, spoiling both our cups.
 No coffee for us today.
 Seems like we'll have to fight these monster waves all day.
 I worry when I'm out here, but also am concerned for Devine when he's out there.
 Wind is coming out of the west, strong and steady.
 The next days should be calmer, although the forecast has been known to lie.
 I went to hide back inside, but I wish I was out there with him.
 Sometimes I wish that we were somewhere quiet, chatting about projects and sipping something warm, not sitting here, mind racing and fearful that the sea will try and take one of us again.
-A calm existence might suit me better, but I also enjoy a life devoid of comforts.
+A calm existence might suit me better, but I also enjoy a life devoid of comforts, perhaps I need a healthy dose of both.

 We are crazy fools to be out here, but what other option was there, really?
 How else could we bring Pino home?
 It's funny.
 When the weather is bad, we are fools, but when it's good, we're lucky?
 The weather has a way of toying with my mind and feelings.

 ##### 1000
 I went to steer Pino through monster-sized waves, one of them struck the boat, and spun us right around.
 It was scary, but at least it did not try to board us.
 I was holding onto the railing and stayed put.
-Now whenever I see a mean-looking wave, my hands instinctively grab the nearest handhold.
-We weren't knocked down, just tossed around violently.
+Now, whenever I see a mean-looking wave, my hands instinctively grab the nearest handhold.
 I refused to drive in these waves after that.
 I secured Pino into a heave-to, went inside, and just started bawling.
 The accumulated stress of this trip, and the lack of sleep just got to me.
 This was a ridiculous dream wasn't it?
 Maybe, but crossing an ocean wouldn't be half so interesting if all was easy and predictable, would it?

-##### 1300
-We are going northeast, but mostly east.
-Devine is steering right now.
-I feel terrible, but the stress of driving in these waves is just too much for me right now.
-Devine plans to heave-to again when tired.
-Meanwhile, I am making sure he gets what he needs.
+Devine is steering now.
+I feel terrible, but I need a break.
+He has plans to heave-to again when tired.
+Meanwhile, I make sure he gets what he needs.
 I made spaghetti for lunch with tomatoes and stewed eggplants, and served the meal with a warm bowl of miso soup.

 ##### 1500
 About 20 porpoises came leaping in and out of waves around Pino.
 Life on the water is always better when there are porpoises around.

 We downloaded a bigger range for the GRIB files, and noticed a big system heading our way—what else is new?
 It's going to be a strong one.
 The forecast may change, it often does, but we're not sure how to go about avoiding it.
 Devine thinks we should go south, I think north, either that, or we slow down and let it pass.
 This part of the ocean is most unkind.
 The only wind we get to go forward is those from passing lows, which are usually too strong, and then leave calms in passing.
 This is discouraging.
 Devine is a glass half-full kind of person, I'm glad he's around to balance me out.
 Fear is a terrible thing.

-##### 1700
-Devine decided to heave-to after Pino got knocked around by two waves, he's had enough.
+Later, Devine decided to heave-to after Pino got knocked around by two passing waves, he's had enough.
 We'll heave-to until this weather gets past us.

-##### 1730
-I noticed our heave-to was behaving strangely, the main was flapping and causing its halyard to slap the mast.
+He came inside and went straight to bed, but I noticed our heave-to was behaving strangely, the main was flapping and causing its halyard to slap the mast.
 That isn't supposed to happen in a heave-to, the main is supposed to be full of air, unmoving.
 I quizzed him about it, asking about how the main was positioned, the tiller too, as I could not understand why this was happening.
 Devine was too tired to give me answers.

-Annoyed with the noise, I went out to see.
-I noticed that the tiller was lashed to the wrong side.
+I went out to see, and saw that the tiller was lashed to the wrong side.
 This was confirmation of just how tired Devine was, he usually doesn't get this wrong.
-I went outside and lashed it to the right side.
+I went outside and correct the mistake.
 No more sounds, and the main was well-positioned.
 I stayed outside for a bit to make sure everything was okay.
-I went back in and looked at the sleeping Devine, the one that I love most, and share this tiny cocoon on the ocean with.
+When I went back in, I saw Devine buried deep in the sleeping bag, the one that I love most, and share this tiny cocoon on the ocean with.
 This one needs his rest.
 Sleep well, I'll keep watch for a while.

 \newpage